aspectran/aspectran.github.io/_pages/en/docs/aspectow/console/feature-guide.md

 *   **Allowed IP Restrictions (`Allowed IPs`) Configuration**:
     *   Specifies allowed IP patterns (`allowedIps`) for individual operator accounts to prevent unauthorized access strictly.
     *   Supports exact single IPs (`192.168.1.50`, `10.0.0.100`), subnet wildcards (`192.168.1.*`, `10.0.*.*`), and comma/space-separated multiple patterns.
 (Leave blank to permit access from any IP without restriction.)
-    *   If an access attempt is made from an unauthorized IP, login is rejected immediately even with correct password credentials and recorded in the security audit log (`[LOGIN_FAILED_UNALLOWED_IP]`).
+    *   If an access attempt is made from an unauthorized IP, login is rejected immediately even with correct password credentials and recorded in the security audit log.
 *   **Roles Assignment**:
     *   Assigns user roles via inline checkboxes (multiple roles can be granted).
     *   `SUPER_ADMIN`: Super administrator with full system-wide access and complete control privileges.